iampz/c60-data-query/README.md

 search(string) - Search and order by ranking.
 (Partial search)

 filterArray(string) - Fields with * are containing array.
 Use this one to filter it.

+### TODO:

+Check array for filter and search to prevent error.